Hiroko Hara

 Hiroko Hara (born 10 February 1972), now Hiroko Friend-Lomans, is a Japanese former professional tennis player.

 A highly ranked junior player, Hara was a national team representative at the World Youth Cup.

 While competing on the professional tour she reached a best singles ranking of 319 and qualified for the 1994 Nokia Open in Beijing, where she lost her first round match to Park Sung-hee in three sets.

-Hara, who now lives in the Netherlands, is the mother of tennis player Jay Dylan Hara Friend.
+Hara, who now lives in the Netherlands, is the mother of tennis player Jay Dylan Friend.